openstack-archive/tripleo-incubator/notes.md

   example, you want to point devstack at a different branch of Nova.
   Do this by editing ~/incubator/localrc within your bootstrap node.

+* By default, the FakePowerManager is enabled.
+  If you intend to use the VirtualPowerManager, edit ~/incubator/localrc within your bootstrap node, uncomment the following section, and edit it to supply VirtualPowerManager with proper SSH credentials for the host system.

+        BM_POWER_MANAGER=nova.virt.baremetal.virtual_power_driver.VirtualPowerManager
+        EXTRA_BAREMETAL_OPTS=( \
+        net_config_template=/opt/stack/nova/nova/virt/baremetal/net-static.ubuntu.template \
+        virtual_power_ssh_host=192.168.122.1 \
+        virtual_power_type=virsh \
+        virtual_power_host_user=my_user \
+        virtual_power_host_pass=my_pass \
+        )

+  NOTE: you must have an SSH server installed and running on the host for the VirtualPowerDriver to work, with password-based logins enabled.

   The next step will apply that localrc to the bootstrap devstack.

 * Setup the baremetal cloud on the bootstrap node.
 This will run sudo, so it